Table of Contents

 Mewtwo (Promo)

-Although not technically part of the Fossil set, this Mewtwo was one of four promotional cards handed out to attendees of Pokémon: The First Movie in November 1999, one month after Fossil‘s US debut.
-(In Japan, it was out even before Fossil, so it’s definitely fair to consider it part of the Base–Fossil format.)
-Just as Energy Removal & Super Energy Removal define the Base & Jungle format, Mewtwo defines the Base–Fossil format, with all decks needing some kind of answer to it.
-Mewtwo’s strength stems from its Energy Absorption attack, which is strong for several reasons:
+Although not technically part of the Fossil set, this Mewtwo was one of four promotional cards handed out to attendees of Pokémon: The First Movie in November 1999, one month after Fossil’s US debut.
+While Energy Removal & Super Energy Removal remained the the defining Trainers of the game, Mewtwo now became the Pokémon defining the format, with all decks needing some kind of answer to it.
+Mewtwo’s strength stemmed from its Energy Absorption attack, which could be used several different ways:

-1. It permits players to play more aggressively, drawing through their decks with Professor Oak and Bill, since discarded Energy cards can easily be recovered.
+1. It permitted players to play more aggressively, drawing through their decks with Professor Oak and Bill, since discarded Energy cards could now easily be recovered.

-2. It combos great with Computer Search, allowing players to easily threaten a Turn 2 Psyburn.
+2. It formed a great combo with Computer Search, allowing players to pitch Energy cards to then absorb and threaten a Turn 2 Psyburn.

-3. It provides excess Energy cards to allow easy use of Super Energy Removal (and also Super Potion).
+3. It provided excess Energy cards to allow easy use of Super Energy Removal (and also Super Potion).

 Ditto

-Ditto was a rulings nightmare, but also just a very good card.
+Ditto’s Transform Pokémon Power made for plenty of tricky rulings questions, but more importantly, it was yet another deck-worthy Basic Pokémon.
 With its unique ability to use Double Colorless Energy as two of any Energy, Ditto could easily use your best attacks against you.
-Because Transform also gave Ditto the same type as the Defending Pokémon, it could take advantage of Mewtwo’s Weakness to its own type, Psyburning it for a one-hit KO.
-While Ditto remained a great card for years, there were some clever ways to counter it, which I’ll discuss further down.
+And because Transform also gave Ditto the same type as the Defending Pokémon, it could take advantage of Mewtwo’s Weakness to its own type, delivering a Psyburn attack against it for a one-hit KO.
+While Ditto remained a great card for years, there were some clever ways to counter it, which are discussed in the tips section of this article.

 Muk

 Muk was the first card in the Pokémon TCG that offered a way to permanently disable Pokémon Powers.
 It paired well with Mewtwo, deactivating Mr. Mime’s Invisible Wall and also protecting it from Ditto.
-It came with noticeable drawbacks, like a two retreat cost and a weak attack, but some decks, like Rain Dance, are so helpless without their Pokémon Powers that none of these drawbacks even mattered.
+It came with noticeable drawbacks, like a two retreat cost and a weak attack, but some decks, like Rain Dance, were so helpless without their Pokémon Powers that you’d hardly mind these drawbacks.

 Mew (Promo)

-Originally released in the Fossil expansion in Japan, Wizards thought it would be more exciting to unveil the 151st Pokémon as a promotional card immediately following Fossil‘s debut.
-Serving as the most effective counter to the almighty Mewtwo, Mew’s Psywave offers a great response to Mewtwo’s Energy Absorption—all you’ll need for a knockout is a Psychic Energy and a PlusPower!
-If your opponent ever attaches more than three Energy cards, you don’t even need the PlusPower!
+Originally released in the Fossil expansion in Japan, Wizards of the Coast thought it would be more exciting to unveil the 151st Pokémon internationally as a promotional card immediately following Fossil’s debut.
+Serving as an effective counter to the almighty Mewtwo, Mew’s Psywave offered a great response to Mewtwo’s Energy Absorption—all you’d need for a knockout is a Psychic Energy and a PlusPower!
+If your opponent ever attached more than three Energy cards, you didn’t even need the PlusPower!

 Psyduck